 Can L2TP/IPsec support mobile clients efficiently?

 Yes, most mobile devices have native L2TP/IPsec support and handle mobile networks reasonably well, provided the edge router is configured correctly and the VPN is kept up to date.
-K/e electric livonia VPN guide for privacy, security, and fast streaming: setup, tips, and comparisons
+Is edge vpn good reddit: The Comprehensive Guide to Edge VPNs, Reddit Opinions, Pros and Cons, and Best Practices for You 2026

 How often should I update firmware on my edge router?